amazansky/hugmaker/README.md

 2. Create a virtual environment: `python3 -m venv .venv`
 3. Activate your virtual environment: `source .venv/bin/activate`
 4. Install dependencies: `pip install -r requirements.txt`
 5. Copy `example.config.yml` to a new file `config.yml`.
 Change the value of `BOT_TOKEN` to your bot token from the Discord Developer Portal.
+Also, customize the list of music to your heart's content and add the Discord user IDs of your trusted bot operators.
 6. Run the script! `python main.py`

 ## Usage
 The bot's current prefix is `$`.
 You can change this in the `main.py` file if you so desire.

 To use the bot, type `$hug <flag1> <flag2>`, replacing `<flag1>` and `<flag2>` with any of the following currently supported flags:
+- abrosexual (alias: abro)
 - asexual (alias: ace)
 - agender
 - aromantic (alias: aro)
+- bigender
 - bisexual (alias: bi)
+- demiboy
-- bigender
+- demigirl
 - gay
-- genderfluid
+- genderfluid (alias: fluid)
 - genderqueer
+- graysexual (alias: gray, grayce)
+- grayromantic (alias: grayro)
-- lesbian
+- lesbian (alias: les)
 - nonbinary (aliases: enby, nb)
 - omnisexual (alias: omni)
 - pansexual (alias: pan)
+- pangender
 - polysexual (alias: poly)
 - pride
 - transgender (alias: trans)